auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

 ## Complete script

-The steps described above provide a way to get results from ArgoCD synchronously, and get instant results from the deployment workflow.
+The steps described above provide a way to synchronously get results from ArgoCD and instant results from the deployment workflow.
-To put it all together, take this following script and run in a bash step.
+To put it all together, take the following script and run it in a bash step.

 ```bash
 set -o pipefail